vikas-bandaru/exciting-java/docs/resources/practice_questions/objects_classes/MCQs/objects_classes.md

     </form>
     <details markdown="block">
       <summary>Answer</summary>
-      b) It will be treated as a variable name
+      It will be treated as a variable name
     </details>

 14. How many objects can be created from a single class in Java?